JordanFrecon/jordanfrecon.github.io/_posts/2021-11-09-non-convex-optimization.md

 where $$F\triangleq \frac{1}{n}\sum_{i=1}^n F_i(x,y)$$ has a finite-sum structure, and functions $$J$$ and $$R$$ are possibly non-smooth functions.

-{% include definition.html title="Assumptions" content="Throughout this post, we consider the following assumptions.
+{% include definition.html title="Assumptions" content="Throughout this section, we consider the following assumptions.
 - $$J\colon \mathbb{R}^{m_1} \to \mathbb{R}\cup \{+\infty\}$$ and $$R\colon \mathbb{R}^{m_1} \to \mathbb{R}\cup \{+\infty\}$$ are proper lower semi-continuous functions that are bounded from below.
 - $$F_i\colon \mathbb{R}^{m_1} \times \mathbb{R}^{m_2} \to \mathbb{R}$$ are finite-valued, differentiable and their gradients are $$M$$-Lipschitz continuous on bounded sets of $$\mathbb{R}^{m_1} \times \mathbb{R}^{m_2}$$.
 - The objective $$\mathcal{L}$$ is bounded from below.